Zhang-Moran/RMScratcher/README.md

 # RMScratcher 👋
 Welcome to my GitHub profile!
 We are passionate developers for building innovative software and hardware solutions.
 Here you will find a collection of RMScratcher.

 ![Face page](./Demo/images/Face_page.jpg)
-RMScratcher is A Real-time Multi-Channel Compact Rodent Scratching Behavior Recognition System based on Edge Computing.